Bake or Break

 Want a big-time chocolate experience?
 You’ve got to try these Dark Cocoa Powder Brownies.
 They’re amazingly fudgy, dense, and rich!

-Dark Cocoa Powder Brownies on a white plate
+Easy Cocoa Powder Brownies

-I’ve made countless batches of brownies over the years, which is evidenced by the sheer size of the brownies section of my Recipe Index.
+I’ve made countless batches of homemade brownies over the years, which is evidenced by the sheer size of the brownies section of my Recipe Index.
 I rarely meet a brownie I don’t like, and my tastes for them are all over the place.
 Whether they’re cakey or fudgy, plain or with nuts, or anything in between, I’m likely to devour it with pleasure.

 These Dark Cocoa Powder Brownies are at the far end of a few brownie-related spectrums.
 Fudgy?
 Most definitely.
 Dense?
 Yep.
 Rich?
 Oh, yeah.
 If that sounds like brownie perfection to you, then get ready to get baking.